Some G20 countries soften stance on Europe - sources

 "If Europe is able and willing to do that, we believe the IMF is ready to play a constructive role."

-Canada is also taking a tough public stance, although a G20 official from another country said Ottawa was becoming more conciliatory, along with Japan.
+Canada is also sticking to a tough public stance, although a G20 official from another country said it was becoming more conciliatory, along with Japan.

 "Canada and Japan are more flexible than in the past," the second official said.
 "It could be a bit more difficult with the USA, although they too have softened their position, but it's still early in the game."

-Europe, for its part, supports the two-track approach, but officials are concerned that Germany's reluctance so far to back increased funding for the euro zone's own rescue fund may fuel a standoff at the G20.
+Europe, for its part, supports the two-track approach, but officials are concerned that German reluctance so far to back increased funding for the euro zone's own rescue funds may fuel a stand-off at the G20.

 Germany has insisted that the safety net should not exceed 500 billion euros, but officials close to the G20 talks estimate that a further 230 billion to 250 billion euros is needed.

-A G20 official from a large emerging market economy said Europe accepted the need to put in more resources but "won't say it for fear of" Germany.

-"They will get to that point because they know not one cent of this IMF money will be made available unless they come up with their side ... the majority view is that we move in parallel we have things ready, but we don't have to deploy it until the Europeans have gotten their act together."

-European Union leaders will discuss increasing the bloc's permanent rescue fund, the European Stability Mechanism (ESM), on March 1-2, just days after the February meeting in Mexico, with the timing creating extra difficulty for policymakers.
+European Union leaders will discuss increasing the firepower of the bloc's permanent rescue fund, the European Stability Mechanism (ESM), on March 1-2, just days after the G20 meeting, with the timing creating an extra difficulty for policymakers.

+"If the parallel approach wins inside the G20, a deal on increasing IMF resources could be clinched by the G20 meeting in February," the first G20 source said.

 A senior Brazilian government official confirmed Brazil was keen to push the two aims simultaneously, but said a commitment to a bigger ESM would definitely smooth the way.